Sun Protection Policy

 Policy

-A balance of sun exposure is important for health.
-Excessive exposure to the sun’s ultraviolet (UV) radiation can cause health problems including sunburn, dehydration, damage to skin and eyes, and an increased risk of skin cancer.
+Overexposure to the sun’s ultraviolet (UV) radiation can cause health problems including sunburn, damage to skin and eyes, and an increased risk of skin cancer.
+UV damage accumulated during childhood and adolescence is strongly associated with an increased risk of skin cancer later in life.

 UV radiation: